New Room for Stillbirth and Neonatal Loss at Whangarei

 Still births and neonatal loss get priority under the current system, with one-on-one midwife care, social worker and chaplain support as well as support packs from local voluntary organisation Sands.

 Sands works with the hospital to fill any needs and the Whangarei group provide families with moses baskets, support packs, memory boxes, containing teddies, inkless hand/footprint kits, a candle, memory book and a certificate of life.
-The group also supply early loss packs for families who experience a miscarriage and have been asked to contribute to the Butterfly Room.
+The group also supply early loss packs for families who experience a miscarriage and have offered to contribute to the Butterfly Room.

 “The new facility will still offer this support but the families will have privacy while allowing them time to grieve without feeling rushed,” says Ms Griffin.